grgomrton/tpastar/.github/issue_template.md

--- <sub> *Please, try to categorize the issue as a deal-breaker bug, a release breaker issue or a nice-to-have enhancement by assigning the correspoinding label.
-If applicable, please also specify the project of the affected code.
+-- <sub> *Please, explain the parametrization of the algorithm (start, goal positions, triangle graph) as deeply as possible if you found that this algorithm resulted in an invalid outcome.
 Thank you for your contribution!* </sub>